ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Matching Evidence against Reference Values

 This section describes the process performed by the verifier to determine whether a candidate CoMID tag matches the Accepted Claims Set.
-If a tag does not match the Accepted Claims Set then it is silently ignored for this pass, processing continues with the remaining candidate tags.
+If a tag does not match the Accepted Claims Set then it is silently ignored for this pass, the Verifiers continues to iterate over the remaining candidate tags.

 The Verifier iterates over the Reference Values in the CoMID tag.
 If the Accepted Claims Set does not contain an entry with the same `environment-map` as the Reference Value then the tag does not match.
 Comparison of `environment-map` is performed using a binary comparison.
 A Verifier SHOULD convert `environment-map` to the canonical format before performing the binary comparison.